 The primary building was completed in 1989 but looks like it has been here much longer.
 It exudes old world charm as it was modeled after a chateau-style building inspired by the historic Chateau de la Marquetterie.

-Because of the wineries’ location, uniqueness of being one of only several high end sparkling wine producers in Napa, incredible French history, and memorable appearance of the building, Domain Carneros sees more people than many area wineries.
-Because of its elevated height over the Carneros region, you have great views of the Carneros hills from here.
-Inside the reserve tasting room is located downstairs and the main wine counter is located in the room to the right of the entrance.
+Because of the wineries’ location, uniqueness of being one of only several high end sparkling wine producers in Napa, lengthy history in French, and memorable appearance of the building, Domain Carneros hosts more people than most area wineries.
+Because of its elevated height over the Carneros region, you have excellent views of the Carneros hills.
+The reserve tasting room is located downstairs and the main wine counter is located in the room to the right of the entrance.
 You can either stand at the wine counter or sit down at the indoor tables.
 Not all wineries have as many tables setup for wine enjoyment as this one.
 You come here for their sparkling wine and our recommendation is to choose their Sparkling tasting flight rather than their regular wine (since this is the wine style they are most known for – although they actually do produce quite a few different Pinot Noirs and Chardonnays).

 Our favorite sparkling is their Le Reve Blanc de Blancs – this wine is aged longer than most of their other current vintage ‘bubblies’ and as a result is very smooth.
 On the palate is shows a wonderful creaminess – like velvet.
 It is a blend of several different Chardonnay clones, each of which brings a unique characteristic to this wine.
 The name in French means “the dream” and was created to be the answer to their French high end counterpart – but in this case using only estate grown fruit.
 When we mentioned this was our favorite our guide’s response was “good taste is both a blessing and a curse”!
 Right, this is among their most pricey selections.
 Of the non sparkly wines they have several Pinot’s including the nice California styled Estate Pinot as well as a Merlot.